EL-Mehdiri/Huddle-Project/README-template.md

 ### Useful resources

-- [uiverse](https://uiverse.io/buttons) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [googlefonts](https://googlefonts.com) - This helped me for get fonts .
+I really liked this website and will use it going forward.
 - [w3school](https://www.w3school.com) - This is an amazing article which helped me finally understand Css Grid and Flexbox.
 I'd recommend it to anyone still learning this concept.